-In August 2020, Lowenstein Sandler published survey results showing 87% of respondents received at least a partial payment for all reps and warranties claims that exceeded the self-insured retention.
+In August 2020, Lowenstein Sandler published survey results showing that 87% of respondents received at least a partial payment for all R&W claims that exceeded the self-insured retention.
 However, a large percentage of the claims resulted in a loss that fell entirely within the retention amount set in the policy, typically 0.75%–1% of the enterprise value.
-Read our Private Equity and Transactional Risk Insurance Trend Report, for more information on current and forecasted market conditions.

 Choosing a Specialty Broker

-R&W Insurance has been around in various forms for a number of years, both in Europe and the US.
-However, in the last three to four years, we have seen a major shift in its use and format.
-It is essentially an emerging product.
+R&W Insurance has been around in various forms for several years, both in Europe and the US.
+However, in the last five years, we have seen a major shift in its use and format.
+It is essentially a new but no longer emerging product.

-This is true both in terms of the product itself and the markets that write it.
-Two years ago, there were six long-term stable markets that wrote R&W in the US.
+This is true in terms of the product itself and the markets that write it.
+Four years ago, there were six long-term, stable markets that wrote R&W in the US.
 Today, there are 24, and each market is different.

-- Whether the underwriter is a managing general agency
+- Does the underwriter manage a general agency?